tensorflow/community/rfcs/20200107-tf-data-snapshot.md

     stale and starts writing a snapshot from scratch again.
 Defaults to 86400 seconds (1 day).

-1.  `num_reader_threads`: Optional.
-Number of threads to parallelize reading from snapshot.
-Especially useful if compression is turned on since the decompression operation tends to be intensive.
-If > 1, then this might introduce non-determinism i.e. the order in which the elements are read from the snapshot are different from the order they're written.
-    Defaults to AUTO.

 1.  `num_writer_threads`: Optional.
 Number of threads to parallelize writing from snapshot.
 We'll open up `num_writer_threads` files and write to them in parallel.
 Especially useful if compression is turned on since the